gyaaniguy/personal-drive/Readme.md

 ## Todo:
-- feature: Create new file feature
+- bug: rename folders is broken. removed
 - feature: Improve PDF preview.
 Currently only shows one page
 - feature: markdown support
 - feature: More preview-able files - doc, docx, ppt.
 Unsure if this will be feasible.